clearlinux/clear-linux-documentation/source/clear-linux/guides/stacks/dlrs/dlrs.rst

 .. note::

    The Deep Learning Reference Stack was developed to provide the best user experience when executed on a |CL| host.
-However, as the stack runs in a container environment, you should be able to complete the following sections of this tutorial on other Linux* distributions, provided they comply with the Docker*, Kubernetes* and Go* package versions listed above.
+However, as the stack runs in a container environment, you should be able to complete the following sections of this guide on other Linux* distributions, provided they comply with the Docker*, Kubernetes* and Go* package versions listed above.
 Look for your distribution documentation on how to update packages and manage Docker services.

 TensorFlow single and multi-node benchmarks
 *******************************************